An open API service indexing awesome lists of open source software.

 ```

-In the above setting, both cleartext HTTP requests to port 80 and ciphertext HTTPS requests to port 443 are routed to the backend `app1.local:8080` in the same fashion.
+In the above setting, both cleartext HTTP requests to port 80 and encrypted HTTPS requests to port 443 are routed to the backend `app1.local:8080` in the same manner.
 If you don't need to serve cleartext requests, just remove `listen_port = 80` and specify only `listen_port_tls = 443`.

-We should note that the private key specified by `tls_cert_key_path` must be *in PKCS8 format*.
-(See TIPS to convert PKCS1 formatted private key to PKCS8 one.)
+Note that the private key specified by `tls_cert_key_path` must be *in PKCS8 format*.
+(See TIPS to convert PKCS1 formatted private keys to PKCS8 format.)

 #### Redirecting Cleartext HTTP Requests to HTTPS

-In the current Web, we believe it is common to serve everything through HTTPS rather than HTTP, and hence *https redirection* is often used for HTTP requests.
-When you specify both `listen_port` and `listen_port_tls`, you can enable an option of such redirection by making `https_redirection` true.
+In the current Web, it is common to serve everything through HTTPS rather than HTTP, and hence *HTTPS redirection* is often used for HTTP requests.
+When you specify both `listen_port` and `listen_port_tls`, such redirection is automatically enabled for all applications by default.
+You can explicitly control this behavior for each application by setting `https_redirection` option in the `tls` entry like

 ```toml